noob-master-cell/Gatekeeper/README.md

 Google solved this internally with **BeyondCorp** — a zero-trust architecture where *every single request* is authenticated, authorized, and audited, regardless of network location.
 There is no "inside" or "outside" the network.

-**Gatekeeper is an open-source, self-hosted implementation of this exact principle.**
+**Gatekeeper is small levle implementation of this exact principle.**

 ---